CSCfi/csc-user-guide/docs/cloud/pouta/pouta-container-orchestration.md

 providing common abstractions around replication, routing, storage and other aspects of running a containerized application.

 A container orchestration engine typically runs as a clustered application on multiple servers.
-The  servers are separated  into two
+The servers are divided into two
 categories: master nodes and slave nodes.
 The master nodes are responsible for receiving commands via an API and acting on these commands to start and manage containerized applications that run on the slave nodes.
-Fault tolerance can be achieved  by running multiple copies of an application on multiple  slave nodes and the COE provides abstractions that make this easy.
+Fault tolerance can be achieved by running multiple copies of an application on multiple slave nodes.
+The COE provides abstractions that make this easy.

 ![Container orchestration](/img/container-orchestration.png)

 ## Installing the Magnum command line tool

 Magnum can currently only be used via the command line.
-To do this, you will  need to install  **python-magnumclient** in addition  to the other command line clients.
+To do this, you need to install **python-magnumclient** in addition to the other command line clients.
 See [instructions for installing OpenStack command line tools].
-With cPouta  you should use version **2.3.1** of the tool.
+With cPouta, you should use the version **2.3.1** of the tool.
 Newer versions are not compatible.
-You will  most likely need to  use pip for installation  to get the right  version.
-You can find  more detailed  instructions  on  pip in  the  command line  tool chapter linked  above.
+You will most likely need to use _pip_ for installation to get the right version.
+You can find more detailed pip instructions in the command line tool chapter linked above.
 This is how you install the correct version using pip:

     pip install python-magnumclient==2.3.1

-As with the  other command line tools,  you can output a  help text by typing **magnum -h** and get instructions for an individual command by typing **magnum help &lt;command name&gt;**, for example **magnum help cluster-create**.
+As with the other command line tools, you can display instructions by typing **magnum -h** and get instructions for an individual command by typing **magnum help &lt;command name&gt;**, for example **magnum help cluster-create**.

 ## Installing kubectl

-Kubernetes can be controlled using  the kubectl command line tool that connects to the API of a Kubernetes server.
+Kubernetes can be controlled using the _kubectl_ command line tool that connects to the API of a Kubernetes server.
 You can find [installation instructions] in the Kubernetes documentation.

 ## Basic Magnum commands

-Listing existing clusters:
+List existing clusters:

     magnum cluster-list

-Creating a cluster template:
+Create a cluster template:

     magnum cluster-template-create

-Creating a cluster:
+Create a cluster:

     magnum cluster-create